 The Blackwater Explorer's ability to provide a safe and secure home base while accessing some of the most remote Amazonian real estate affords anglers the opportunity to comfortably explore their surroundings.
 We often set off on a variety of non-fishing adventures.
 We mount nighttime spotlighting expeditions to view some of the nocturnal fauna in the surrounding jungles, from the safety of our fast fishing boats.
 Caiman wrangling is one of the favorite activities.
 Our young, competitive and seriously macho guides have an ongoing competition for who can wrestle the biggest caiman (an Amazon relative of the alligator).
 When a set of red-glowing eyes reflects in the spotlight trained on the river's edge, the boats make a beeline for the spot.
 The first boat there drifts in slowly while one of the guides kneels on the bow.
 If the caiman cooperates by holding still, the guide will drop off the boat and onto its back while grabbing and holding its jaws closed.
 Usually, all hell breaks loose thereafter.
 The surprised reptile will thrash its powerful body to escape, often throwing off the guide while it scoots into deeper water to the great delight of the guffawing anglers.
 Once in a while the guide will get a solid grip and manage to hang on to the caiman.
 This is greeted with cheers and a flurry of photo flashes.
 The caiman are always released unharmed afterward.
 The caiman's generally shy and retiring nature ensures that the guides are unhurt while the unruffled reptiles make good their escape.

 The spotlight often reveals other nocturnal animals on the shoreline.
 Sightings sometimes include agouti (a large, capybara-like rodent), a variety of nocturnal birds such as owls, night-hawks, and greater curassow.
 Occasionally we'll glimpse an ocelot, a margay or even the king of Amazon cats himself, the jaguar.
 If a small clear-water tributary, called an igarape, is close at hand, we can even spotlight fish.
 In addition to big peacocks and their gamefish brethren, many familiar aquarium species can be seen.
-Angelfish, discus, geophagus, piranhas, characins and catfish all are readily identified under the beam in the clear water.
+Angelfish, discus, geophagus, piranhas, characins and catfish all are readily identified under the beam in the clear blackwater.

-Occasionally, we make afternoon forays into the jungle.
+Occasionally, we make late afternoon forays into the jungle.
 Our hikes start at high banks, bypassing the often thick igapo or flooded forest and enabling us to easily access terra firme or primary forest.
 Our guides are all born and raised in the Amazon and have an intimate knowledge of the plants and trees of the rainforest.
 Anglers get an overview of the fantastic diversity of Amazonian plant-life.
 We're generally too noisy for any animals to hang around long enough to be sighted, but we'll often see their dens or spoor.
 The eerie darkness of the rainforest is only rarely punctuated by a brightly lit clearing and leaves a lasting impression on all who visit.

 Diehard anglers, who still haven't had enough after more than ten hours of plugging away each day, can try a nighttime catfishing expedition.
 Sometimes, with a couple of boats loaded with anglers, cut bait, tackle and snacks, we'll tie up together at a deep hole or confluence on the river.
 Soon the heavy baits can be heard pelting the water like a rain of rocks as the fisherman stake out their spots - - then silence.
 Most often nothing more happens.
 The silence will slowly turn into tall tales.
 The snacks, accompanied by 'caipirinha' the national drink of Brazil, can become the highlight of the evening.
 But every so often, someone's line will take off like a shot behind a big, heavy, red-tailed cat and the chase is on.
 The boats disengage.
 All the other lines come out of the water and the surprised angler is in for the fight of his or her life.
-We've boated big cats up to 95-pounds in this manner.
+We've boated big cats over 100 pounds in this manner.
 Even if the catfish don't show up, however, it's always a fun night of story-telling and camaraderie.